guilhermeUpToTask/react-typescript-form-validation/README.md

 To use this project, you'll need to have Node.js installed.
 Once you have Node.js installed, you can run the following command to install the project's dependencies:

 ```
- npm install
+ npm install up-to-task-validation-form
 ```

 ## Usage

-To use this project, you'll need to import the components you need from the Components folder.
+To use this project, you'll need to import the components.
 Here's an example of how to use the Form component with some Input components and a RadioGroup component:

 ```
-    import Input from './Components/Input';
-    import RadioGroup from './Components/RadioGroup';
-    import Form from './Components/Form';
+    import { Input, RadioGroup, Form} from 'up-to-task-validation-form';

     <Form onSubmit={onFormSubmit}>
       <Input name='name' id='name' label='Type Your Name' required minLength={4} maxLength={10} />